 Pre-Anesthesia Assessment Clinic

-Our clinic provides comprehensive pre-anesthesia patient evaluations, information and patient education about the surgical - anesthetic process, risks, and alternatives.
+Our Pre-Anesthesia Clinic provides comprehensive pre-anesthesia patient evaluation, information and patient education about the surgical - anesthetic process, risks, and alternatives.
 Each patient is carefully assessed by a team of nurses and physicians.
 The anesthesiologist is the perioperative physician who provides medical care to patients throughout their surgical experience.
 This spectrum of care includes the medical evaluation of patients before surgery, consulting with the surgical team and providing pain control and support of life functions during surgery, supervising care after surgery, and medically discharging a patient from a recovery unit.
 In addition, anesthesiologists provide sedation and anesthesia for patients undergoing medical and diagnostic procedures.
+The Pre-Anesthesia Clinic is a part of the Division of Anesthesia & Pain Medicine.

 The reason for visiting the Pre-Anesthesia Assessment Clinic is to ensure that your child’s overall medical condition is the best it can be prior to encountering the stresses of anesthesia and surgery.
 Given the position the anesthesiologist occupies as a perioperative physician, this person is uniquely qualified to assess, from a medical standpoint, your child’s fitness to undergo anesthesia and surgery.
 The consultation identifies and seeks to minimize patient and surgical factors contributing to the overall risk.